Sales Management in times of Artificial Intelligence – Five tips to redefine B2B Sales

 People, Profits, Products… Data.
 Soon, many companies might well skip the products, but without gathering and analysing data, any business model is nowadays dangerously flawed.

 Artificial intelligence does not happen in a vacuum.
 AI in B2B sales arises from the application of machine learning and data mining techniques to increasing amounts of sales data.
-Therefore, sales leaders need to make their team highly data-driven, period.
+Therefore, successful sales leaders make their teams data-driven.
 Being data-driven means collecting all economically feasible sales data points and using them.

 Some sales organisations let ERP sales data sleep unused.
 Most base critical customer decisions in highly incomplete and unreliable CRM data.
 There are some who do not possess essential data of their business, and if they have it, they do not maintain it properly.